macalinao/school/ochem/textbook/chapter-1.md

 2. As many bonds as possible
 3. Any negative charges on electronegative atoms
 4. As little charge separation as possible

+## Structural Formulas
+* Show which atoms are bonded to which
+* Two types -- Lewis and Condensed
+* Condensed - written without showing all of the individual bonds

+## Line-Angle Formulas
+* Easy.

+## Molecular Formulas and Empirical Formulas
+* molecular formula -- number of atoms of each element in one molecule of the compounds
+* empirical formula -- the relative rations of the elements present